Anti-obesity medication: Safety and side effects

 Some anti-obesity medications can have severe, even lethal side effects, fen-phen being a famous example.
 Fen-phen was reported through the FDA to cause abnormal echocardiograms, heart valve problems, and rare valvular diseases.
 Out of 25 anti-obesity medications withdrawn from the market between 1964 and 2009, 23 acted by altering the functions of chemical neurotransmitters in the brain.
 The most common side effects of these drugs that led to withdrawals were mental disturbances, cardiac side effects, and drug abuse or drug dependence.
 Deaths were associated with seven products.
 Ephedra was removed from the US market in 2004 over concerns that it raises blood pressure and could lead to strokes and death.

 Weight regain

 Weight regain is common upon discontinuation of weight loss medications, and long-term therapy may sometimes be required for sustained weight loss.
 After stopping treatment with GLP-1 agonists such as semaglutide, liraglutide and tirzepatide, people regain on average more than half (50–70%) of the lost weight within 1 year.

+People return to their previous weight within a year and a half after stopping anti-obesity medications.